syegulalp/Akilang/readme.md

 * [Very minimal language docs.](language.md)
 * No file or network I/O.
 * No way to create applications that span more than one file or module.
-* Processing user input is still highly primitive -- e.g., no way yet to manipulate/slice strings.
+* Processing user input and data structures is still highly primitive -- e.g., no way yet to manipulate/slice strings.
-* Builds console applications only.
+* On Windows: Builds console applications only.
 No way yet to build windowed-only apps.

 There's tons more limitations not enumerated here, but in time I will open them as formal GitHub issues and try to address them.